Some of the things I have been working on

-I am also interested more broadly in how far right parties’ success changes our conceptions of politics.
-I have recently contributed to an edited book with a chapter on the Front National’s attempts to overcome Left and Right and replace it with a distinction between ‘globalists’ and ‘patriots’, and am currently working on a paper on how the ENF group challenges the EU’s legitimacy in discursive terms.
+Journal articles based on my thesis have been published in the Journal of European Public Policy and Ethnic and Racial Studies.
+I have also contributed to an edited book with a chapter on the Front National’s attempts to overcome Left and Right and replace it with a distinction between ‘globalists’ and ‘patriots’.

 Before starting my PhD, I completed a Dual Master’s Degree in European Studies at Sciences Po Paris and the LSE and worked as an Executive Officer at the LSE European Institute.
 Prior to that, I obtained a Bachelor’s degree in Politics from Sciences Po Paris, European Campus of Dijon.